rs/rest-layer/README.md

 		Fields: schema.Fields{
 			"id": {
 				Required: true,
-				// When a field is read-only, on default values or hooks can
+				// When a field is read-only, only default values or hooks can
 				// set their value.
 The client can't change it.
 				ReadOnly: true,
 				// This is a field hook called when a new user is created.